mem0ai/mem0/README.md

 Creating a chatbot involves 3 steps:

-- import the App instance
+- Import the App instance (App Types)
-- add dataset
+- Add Dataset (Add Dataset)
-- query on the dataset and get answers
+- Query or Chat on the dataset and get answers (Interface Types)

 ### App Types